-JRA commences its first simulcasting for overseas races.
+2016 JRA commences its first simulcasting for overseas races.
+Real Steel wins the Dubai Turf (G1).

 Japanese horses win top races in France; A Shin Hikari claims the Prix d'Ispahan (G1), and Makahiki triumphs in the Prix Niel (G2).